influxdata/telegraf/docs/specs/README.md

 decent understanding of the objective, the steps required, and most of the general design decisions.

-The specs can then live in the Telegraf repo to share and involve with the community the planning process that goes into larger changes and have a public historical record for changes.
+The specs can then live in the Telegraf repository to share and involve the community in the process of planning larger changes or new features.
+The specs also serve as a public historical record for changes.

 ## Process